mikewoodward94/FantasyNBA/README.md

 Click here to auto join: https://nbafantasy.nba.com/leagues/auto-join/dtbzi7

 ## Important Instructions
+### team.json
 Replace the team.json found in the data file with that of your own team!

 You can find this here: https://nbafantasy.nba.com/api/my-team/{YOUR_ID}/

 You must be logged in, and you can find your ID in the url if you navigate to your gameday history.

+### HiGHS
+This solver uses HiGHS, make sure you have it downloaded and included in Path.

+Can be downloaded here: https://github.com/JuliaBinaryWrappers/HiGHSstatic_jll.jl

+### Running the Code

-After you've done this run run_solve.py and it *should* all work.
+After you've done this navigate to the code folder and run run_solve.py and it *should* all work.

 EV and Solve will be found in the output folder following successful run.